scriptPilot/app-framework/docs/setup.md

 If there is a newer version of App Framework available at the [npm repository](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.

-You have to update App Framework per application project by running `npm update --save-dev app-framework`.
+You have to update App Framework per application project by running `npm update`.

 ## Notes